pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 3. If the detected throughput is less than or equal to *threshold* then an alarm notification is issued on *notificationpath* and, if *restart* is true, the host Node process is killed.
+   Otherwise, a normal notification is issued on *notificationpath*.

 Note that: